SimiaCryptus/deepart.studio/README.md

 1. /cuda/info.txt - This endpoint returns diagnostics text that is returned by the CuDNN library
 1. /shutdown - This endpoint immediately kills the JVM, and if running on EC2 also triggers instance termination.
 1. /threads.json - This endpoint returns information on all stack traces and various thread information from the JVM.
 Useful for internal code development.
-1. /cuda/stats.json - This endpoint returns profiling data collected during CuDNN invocations.
+1. /cuda/stats.json - This endpoint returns profiling data collected during CuDNN layerTestParameters.
 Useful for internal code development.

 # Background
 This software is built on top of other software and technology.